The Lingual Cycle and Seasons of Selfhood

 Kúnmi: Of course.

 Mum: O dáa, sọ ìyẹn ní Yorùbá.
-[Okay, say that in Yorùbá]
+[Yoruba = Okay, say that in Yorùbá]

 Kúnmi: Por supuesto!
 [Spanish = Of course!]

 The slip stunned me.
 I had always assumed that the little Yorùbá I carried deep inside was safe and protected from erosion.
-Yet a foreign language had somehow encroached on the mental space that I believed should have been reserved for culture and heritage.
+Yet a foreign language had somehow encroached on the mental space that should have been reserved for culture and heritage.
 This small exchange carries the weight of a larger truth: that languages do not simply coexist; sometimes they compete for cognitive and cultural territory.
 In retrospect, I recognize that I had internalized the raciolinguistic hierarchy that placed other European languages above my African one.
-That incident marked the beginning of a steadfast resolve to reclaim space for my linguistic heritage that might otherwise be lost.
+That incident marked the beginning of a steadfast resolve to reclaim space for my linguistic heritage that might otherwise be lost to external forces.

 Academic Inquiry as Decolonial Praxis

-My return to Yorùbá did not begin with sentimentality; it began with scholarship.
+My return to Yorùbá began with both sentimentality and scholarship.
 It was friction—the feeling of being linguistically displaced from my own ancestry—that prompted my move into academia.
-I chose to pursue my master’s in Linguistics at SOAS University of London to ask: “Why don’t we speak our heritage languages?”
+I chose to pursue my MA in Linguistics at SOAS University of London to ask: “Why don’t we speak our heritage languages?”
 Although SOAS offered a Yorùbá elective, it was through the study of Yorùbá linguistics rather than language that I began to forge a reconnection.
-When I encountered Serial Verb Constructions (SVCs), a syntactic phenomenon where two or more verbs are used concurrently to create a single meaning which does not typologically occur in English, I felt an unexpected jolt of recognition of something I had heard all my life but never named.
+When I encountered Serial Verb Constructions (SVCs), a syntactic phenomenon in which two or more verbs are used concurrently to create a single meaning that does not typologically occur in English, I felt an unexpected jolt of recognition; this was a grammatical structure I had heard all my life but never named.
 Studying Yorùbá through the lens of linguistic theory became a first act of reclamation.
-In studying Yorùbá SVCs, I was not simply analyzing syntax; I was taking part in my personal decolonial project that challenged my marginalization of African languages and linguistic systems.
-By seeing Yorùbá as worthy of academic inquiry, I was initially restoring credibility in my eyes to a knowledge system that I had dismissed.
+In studying Yorùbá SVCs, I was not simply analyzing syntax; I was partaking in my personal decolonial project that challenged my own marginalization of African languages and linguistic systems.
+By seeing Yorùbá as worthy of academic inquiry, I was initially restoring credibility to a knowledge system that I had previously dismissed.

 Spanish as Solace

-Years later, as I began my PhD studies in Hawai’i, Spanish returned in an unexpected form, not as aspiration, but as survival.
+Years later, as I began my PhD studies, Spanish returned in an unexpected form, not as aspiration but as survival.
 In Honolulu, far from family and familiar cultural rhythms, I found and formed a community of transnational Spanish speakers.
 Our conversations were not about grammar or literature; they were about loneliness, food, cultural exchange, and academic life.
 I was not pursuing Spanish to integrate into an imagined community, but to be part of an affective one.
 Amidst feelings of isolation, the ability to speak Spanish offered warmth and social connection.

-This shift revealed another important truth: languages are not static in meaning to their speakers.
+This shift revealed another important truth: languages are not static in their meanings.
 The same language that once displaced an important identity and symbolized escape later held me together and came to mean belonging and emotional preservation.
-Here we may see an example of Bhabha’s concept of hybridity (cited Kubota & Miller, 2017, p.139) that seeks to question the conventional understanding of language use and legitimate linguistic practices of the minoritized.
+Here, we may see an example of Bhabha’s concept of hybridity (cited in Kubota & Miller, 2017) that seeks to question the conventional understanding of language use and legitimate linguistic practices of the minoritized.
 This is also the essence of my idea of a lingual cycle, that languages rise and recede at different times, in different spaces, for different purposes.

 Fellow-Selves and the Codes of Real Talk